MrStahlfelge/mosaik-kt-js/README.md

 ### Rows and columns with weights
 Behaviour is not always same as on reference executor.
 Please handle with care when you mix multiple children with weights and without weights.

+### Box size
+The first child element defines the size of the box, while on other platforms the biggest element defines the size